typed-graphql-builder/documentation/docs/query-syntax/fields.md

 ---
-title: Fields
+title: All Fields
 ---

+To make the field syntax easier to use, you can use a helper

 # `all`

-When selecting fields, you can use the `all` helper:
+Here is an example:

 ```typescript
 let compareCountriesQuery = query(q => [